John G. Johnson, Jr.

-Grif has been practicing law for more than four decades in the field of the federal government’s regulation of mass media service providers, especially radio and television broadcasters.
-His clients have included both commercial and public station group owners, as well as institutional sources of capital to the broadcasting industry, encompassing commercial banks, investment banks, hedge funds, private equity funds, venture capital firms, and underwriters of securities offerings.
-He has also assisted clients whose operations aren’t directly regulated by the Federal Communications Commission or by other federal agencies, but whose interests are vitally affected by such regulation.
-Grif has worked extensively with clients in navigating both the Congressional and the administrative layers of governmental oversight of mass media.
-In addition, he has participated in numerous proceedings before the federal judiciary in challenging or defending new or modified regulatory initiatives.
+Grif practiced law for more than four decades in the field of the federal government’s regulation of mass media service providers, especially radio and television broadcasters.
+His clients included both commercial and public station group owners, as well as institutional sources of capital to the broadcasting industry, encompassing commercial banks, investment banks, hedge funds, private equity funds, venture capital firms, and underwriters of securities offerings.
+He also assisted clients whose operations weren’t directly regulated by the Federal Communications Commission or by other federal agencies, but whose interests were vitally affected by such regulation.
+Grif worked extensively with clients in navigating both the Congressional and the administrative layers of governmental oversight of mass media.
+In addition, he participated in numerous proceedings before the federal judiciary in challenging or defending new or modified regulatory initiatives.

 Georgetown University Law Center, J.D., Deans List; Editor, Georgetown Law Journal, 1976